lelonS/word-corners-tests/README.md

 * We don't test that you can't place letters in a box that is locked.
 * We don't test that timeout always locks an unlocked box.
 * We don't test the application on different devices/browsers.

+For HIVAT we could have clicked random boxes and collected data about the game.
+We could have used this data to find bugs and improve the game.